General University Reference Utility

 When in travel status, the traveler who attends a business group meal must adjust the meal per diem request to correspond with the meals provided.
 Only the employee who paid for the group meal is eligible to be reimbursed for the cost of the group meal.

-When several employees are on travel status and dine together, the fact that they are dining together does not constitute a business group meal.
+When several employees are on travel status and dine together, the fact that they are dining together does not constitute a business group meal and should not be paid as a business group meal (all attending should pay their share).
 Since each employee is on travel status, each would have a per diem available and will be reimbursed accordingly.
 The purpose of the meal in this case is not to conduct business, and is not a business group meal.

 For questions, additional detail, or to request changes to this policy, please contact the Office of the Corporate Controller.